 To be sure, the IRS's institutional capacity should not be equated with actual institutional performance.
-Although the IRS has the technical capability and the legal authority (by virtue of the exemption of the Internal Revenue Code from the Inflation Adjustment Act) to implement its own inflation adjustments, the IRS has not implemented such adjustments to civil penalties.
-105 The result is a considerable loss of revenue to the Treasury and a corresponding dilution of the effectiveness of fixed-amount civil monetary penalties in federal income tax law.
+The IRS has not implemented inflation-based adjustments to civil penalties within the Internal Revenue Code.150 The result is a considerable loss of revenue to the Treasury and a corresponding dilution of the effectiveness of fixed-amount civil monetary penalties in federal income tax law.
 At first glance, this record of institutional performance hardly serves to recommend the Internal Revenue Service as the agency of first resort if Congress were to tap the latent expertise of the federal government in developing and implementing effective inflation-based adjustments of civil monetary penalties.
 The truth remains, though, that dollar-denominated penalties under the Internal Revenue Code serve the same legislative purposes as their counterparts throughout the rest of the federal government: to deter conduct targeted by civil monetary penalties and, perhaps secondarily, to raise revenue for the United States.
 The pervasiveness of statutory references to the CPI within the Internal Revenue Code and the overall impact of inflation on income taxation should enable the Internal Revenue Service, under appropriate congressional authorization, to supply helpful guidance to other federal agencies.

 Finally, if Congress does amend the Inflation Adjustment Act, it may wish to consider designating a single agency to guide other agencies in applying the Act or (in the case of exempt statutes) in fashioning inflation adjustments not subject to the Act.
 The Bureau of Labor Statistics in the Department of Labor develops and updates the CPI.
 The Internal Revenue Service in the Department of Treasury has more experience applying the CPI than perhaps any other agency.
+It bears remembering, however, that an earlier call for coordinated oversight of